Some open problems on multiple ergodic averages: Problems related to general sequences

 \subsection{Commuting vs powers of a single transformation}

 If a sequence is good for $2$-convergence of commuting transformations, then, of course, it is also good for $2$-convergence of powers.
-Interestingly, no example that distinguishes the two notions is known and in fact there may be none: \begin{problem} Is there a sequence that is good for $2$-convergence of powers but it is not good for $2$-convergence of commuting transformations? \end{problem} The corresponding question for recurrence is also open: \begin{problem} Is there a sequence that is good for $2$-recurrence of powers but it is not good for $2$-recurrence of commuting transformations? \end{problem} This question was first stated in \cite{Be96} (Question 8).
-In \cite{Be96}, V.~Bergelson states that the answer is very likely yes.
+Interestingly, no example that distinguishes the two notions is known and we believe that there is none: \begin{problem} If a sequence is good for $2$-convergence of powers, then show that it is good for $2$-convergence of commuting transformations. \end{problem} The corresponding question for recurrence is also open: \begin{problem} Is there a sequence that is good for $2$-recurrence of powers but is not good for $2$-recurrence of commuting transformations? \end{problem} This question was first stated in \cite{Be96} (Question 8) where V.~Bergelson states that the answer is very likely yes.